MASTERING THE CRAFT OF NARRATIVE WRITING

 Now that we understand the story elements and how they come together to form stories, it’s time to start planning and writing your narrative.

-In many cases, the template and guide below will provide enough details on how to craft a great story.
-However, if you still need assistance with the fundamentals of writing, such as sentence structure, paragraphs and using correct grammar, we have some excellent guides on those here.
+However, if you still need assistance with the fundamentals of writing, such as sentence structure, paragraphs, and using correct grammar, we have some excellent guides on those here.

 USE YOUR WRITING TIME EFFECTIVELY: Maximize your narrative writing sessions by spending approximately 20 per cent of your time planning and preparing.
 This ensures greater productivity during your writing time and keeps you focused and on task.